Chili Piper books the meeting. Fasrad runs everything around it.

 Routing the lead vs working the lead

 Chili Piper exists to compress the gap between a form fill and a meeting on the right rep's calendar.
 A prospect hits submit, Chili Piper qualifies and routes them by territory or round-robin, and offers a calendar then and there.
-For a high-volume inbound funnel where speed-to-lead is the metric the whole team is judged on, that distribution layer is the product, and it does it well.
+For a high-volume inbound funnel where speed-to-lead is the metric the whole team is judged on, that distribution layer is the product.

 Fasrad isn't a router sitting in front of your funnel.
 It's a hosted agent with its own inbox and its own Google Calendar.
 When an email comes in asking to talk, it reads the actual thread, checks your real availability, proposes a specific slot, books the event, and replies with the confirmation.
 The booking is one step inside a job it finishes — not a widget the prospect has to drive themselves.